gvwilson/sensibleadventures/misc/bear-02.md

 The staff and soldiers behind him talked quietly amongst themselves as they walked back to the garrison house.
-The princess held Prince Lormay's hand, but he hardly noticed how uncharacteristically quiet she was.
+The princess held Prince Thokmay's hand, but he hardly noticed how uncharacteristically quiet she was.
 He was thinking about what had happened---had that really been Noxy?
 Had she been trying to mind-speak with him?
 Was that even possible?